Nobel Laureate Shows How ‘Greedy Work’ — and the Lack of Workplace Flexibility — Fuels Gender Pay Inequity

 Claudia Goldin, the Henry Lee Professor of Economics at Harvard University, was the third woman to be awarded the Nobel economics prize — 93 economics laureates have been male.
 (Editing 1088 Photo)

-Harvard University professor Claudia Goldin was awarded the Nobel economics prize on Monday for her research into what is driving the gender pay gap — women are now better educated, on average, than males, yet in the U.S. they make a little more than 80 cents for every dollar a man makes.
+Harvard University professor Claudia Goldin was awarded the Nobel economics prize Oct.
+9 for her research into what is driving the gender pay gap — women are now better educated, on average, than males, yet in the U.S., they make a little more than 80 cents for every dollar a man makes.

 Goldin’s research has traced the contemporary gender pay gap to what she calls “greedy work” — the kind of jobs that demand long hours and around-the-clock availability.
 Most caregiving responsibilities still disproportionately fall on women, and many working mothers opt to take jobs with higher flexibility and lower pay, Goldin told Harvard Business Review.